orestes7054/acme/README.md

 <pre>python -m unittest -v</pre>

 NOTE: The use of the command <pip install .> is to avoid dependencies problems.
 For some version of linux (ubuntu 18.04 for example) the use of <python3 setup.py install> is not recommended.
+For use is recommended the pip via install.